xiaoyang-sde/knowledge-base/docs/data-structures/06-alists-slists.md

 The limitation of the above data structure is that the size of array is fixed.

-To solve that problem, we could simply build a new array that is big enough to accomodate the new data.
+To solve that problem, we could simply build a new array that is big enough to accommodate the new data.
 For example, we can imagine adding the new item as follows:

 ```java
 public void addLast(int x) {